-Information about Sulayman Agha Al Silahdar mosque Cairo
+Sulayman Agha Al Silahdar mosque Cairo information, tours, prices, booking

 Besides to the plant forms and the wooden eaves that appear in the mosque and the Sabil alike.
 Moreover, the interior plan of Sulayman Agha Al Silahdar mosque consists of a central courtyard.
 It also divided into three main aisles and forecourt.
 Both of them directed to Mecca.
 Furthermore, next to the entrance, there is a balustrade for reciting Holy Quran.
 Sulayman Agha Al Silahdar mosque has shallow keel-shaped arcades.
 They support the interior plan.
 The large marble inlaid Mihrab.
 In the upper floor of the mosque one can find the Malqaf.
 Malqaf is window scope.
 It designed for allowing the fresh air to enter the mosque.

 Further details about Sulayman Agha Al Silahdar mosque Cairo: